 Yixing Teapots are extremely rewarding.
 Treat them well and they will give back the best tea possible, as well as grow in luster and depth of color.
 High quality hand-crafted teapots are investment objects, and increase greatly in value if they are used properly.
-Here is a quick reference guide to using your yixing:

 1. Prepare a very clean pot and boil water in it.
 If you have hard water, filter it or use bottled water, or the sediment will get into the tea pot.